connordowson/.dev/src/data/projects/dissertation.md

 order: 2
 ---

-For my dissertation, I created a site using Django which recommended new music to users based on their current listening habits.
-The Spotify API was used to discover which songs users had listened to the most over 3 different time ranges.
-I received a first for this project 😊.
+My dissertation project - created using Django - which recommended new music to users based on their current listening habits found using the Spotify API.
+I received a first for this project 🥇.